PhilipMay/PhilipMay_org/source/blog/2024/pandas-data-format-and-compression.md

 ## Examples

-Here are two concrete examples of how you can save the pandas DataFrames in the various formats and compression levels:
+Here are two concrete examples of how you can save the pandas DataFrames in the various formats and compression levels.
+This is particularly good to know because the documentation for the `compression_level` parameter is somewhat hidden.

 ```python
 # Feather: